 I always buy travel insurance before my trips and I highly recommend it if you weren’t considering it before.
 A lot can happen while you travel, from lost baggage to road accidents, and it’s really not worth risking it.
 I’ve always found travel insurance to be extremely worth it — at the minimum, it gives you peace of mind!
 I get my travel insurance from World Nomads — they offer affordable prices, amazing coverage, 24/7 on-call service, and also allow you to make claims online while on the road!

 🚴🏻♀️ Getting Around Seville

 Seville is a very walkable city with lots of charming and colorful neighborhoods, so I really recommend getting around on foot so that you can discover all the hidden gems tucked away in the street corners.
 As you may recall from the itinerary, the time it takes to walk between all the suggested attractions is around 20-30 mins max, and oftentimes a lot less than that.
 The strolls are also really scenic!

 What to Eat in Seville — The Best Tapas in Seville

 As I mentioned before, Andalusia is the birthplace of tapas, so there are plenty of traditional dishes to try in Seville.
 The top ones I recommend are: salmorejo (cold tomato soup), espinacas con garbanzo (spinach with chickpeas), carrillada (pork/beef cheeks), montadito de pringá (pulled pork buns), croquetas (ham & cheese wrapped in fried potato), serranito (Seville’s signature sandwich made of pork/chicken loin and Serrano ham), cazon de adobo (deep-fried marinated fish), mojama (salt-cured tuna), and torrijas (a dessert made of deep-fried stale bread and served with ice cream).

 🍹 What to Drink in Seville

-Seville is home to some of the best wines of Spain, and given how hot it can get in Seville, it’s definitely a good idea to cool down with a local drink or two!
-Some must-tries are: tinto de verano (a local specialty made of red wine and soda), manzanilla (a dry local sherry), rebujito (a refreshing mix of sherry & Sprite) and orange wine (a symbol of Seville; it’s dark and sweet).
+Seville is home to some of the best wines of Spain, and given how hot it can get there, it’s definitely a good idea to cool down with a local drink or two.
+Some must-tries are: tinto de verano (a local specialty made of red wine and soda), manzanilla (a dry local sherry), rebujito (a refreshing mix of sherry & Sprite), and orange wine (a symbol of Seville; it’s dark and sweet).